 How Cranial Cruciate Ligament Injuries can be managed when surgery isn’t the first choice.

 Traditionally, it has been believed that typically only small dogs, under about 15kg, fare just as well with conservative management as they do with surgical repair options.
-At significantly less cost also.
 This belief is based on a study which showed very positive outcomes for the small dogs and not so much resolution of lameness in the bigger dogs.
 Some practitioners, however, have been questioning the assumptions since.

-So, when an owner makes the decision to give the surgical option a miss, at least on a trial basis, what is the conservative option?
+So, when an owner makes the decision to give the surgical option a miss, even on a trial basis, what actually are the conservative options?

-From an osteopathic perspective it is possible to boost the effects of this conservative management firstly by recognising that it is, in most cases where the lameness has developed gradually and insideously, strongly likely that biomechanical restrictions in the dogs body have contributed to asymmetrical weight bearing through the hind legs and the stifle joint.
-This asymmetry and dysfunction can be addressed using Osteopathic techniques which are gentle and often pain free.
-By allowing the dog’s body, especially the lumbar and pelvic regions to function to the best of their ability, it is possible to minimise overloading of individual joints and enhance circulatory and nervous flow to the joints and tissues and hence allow the body to do it’s best healing work.
+From an osteopathic and allied perspective it is possible to boost the effects of this conservative management firstly by recognising that it is, in most cases, strongly likely that biomechanical restrictions and asymmetrical movement in the dog’s body have contributed to uneven weight bearing through the hind legs and the stifle joint.
+This asymmetry and dysfunction can be addressed using Osteopathic techniques which are gentle and generally largely pain free.
+By allowing the dog’s musculoskeletal system to function to the best of it’s ability, it is possible to greatly reduce the overloading of individual joints and enhance the circulatory, lymphatic and nervous system function around the joints and tissues and hence allow the body to achieve optimal healing.

-One of the big risks of CCL damage is that around 50% of dogs will present with damage to the other CCL within 6 months of surgery to repair injury to the first.
+One of the big risks with CCL rupture is that around 50% of dogs will present with rupture to the other CCL within 6 months of surgery to repair injury to the first.
 This suggests two possibilities.
-Firstly, the obvious one that during recovery, the ‘good’ knee will be taking more than its fair share of workload, and secondly, that there is some underlying biomechanical factors that haven’t been addressed in the first instance which are continuing to throw excess loading into the joints.
+Firstly, the obvious one that during recovery, the ‘good’ knee will be taking more than its fair share of workload.
+Secondly, the likelihood that there are underlying biomechanical and physiological factors that haven’t been addressed in the first instance which are continuing to compromise the healthy functioning of the joint.
 Whether post-surgery, or opting for the conservative option, it is therefore crucial to ensure the dog’s body is actually able to work symmetrically, as well as to then formulate a thorough rehabilitation plan to help ensure the dog begins to use themselves evenly.
 This rehab can begin within the first few weeks post-surgery or during the rest period if managing conservatively.

-Allied therapies including dietary changes (examples here and here) and nutritional supplementation and herbs, hydrotherapy,acupuncture, laser, orthoses, stem cell therapy and cryotherapy are some of the many that may be useful within the management plan for CCL rehabilitation.
+Allied therapies including dietary changes (examples here and here) and nutritional supplementation and herbs, hydrotherapy, acupuncture, laser, orthoses, stem cell therapy and cryotherapy (cold) are some of the many that may be useful within the management plan for CCL rehabilitation.

 How to avoid and treat agility injuries for a long and fruitful agility career.